TheDHCreator/thedhcreator.github.io/_pages/log.md

 * **Tuesday**: Set up VS Code and my Github website, did pushes about what I learned and did yesterday and today, and also installed Vivado.
 * **Wednesday**: Had to reinstall and update Vivado onto my Linux machine.
 I also cloned the Ice Machine repository, went to Dr. Hawkins' Presentation, my Broader impact meeting, Bootcamp meeting and began the Git tutorials.
 * **Thursday**: Worked from home today and tried setting up VS Code access on my PC, did more Git tutorials and installed Vitis/Vivado on my PC.
-* **Friday**: Tried working on more errors initalizing Ice Machine, finished the Git tutorials, and ...
+* **Friday**: Tried working on more errors initalizing Ice Machine, finished the Git tutorials, sent name and photo as a pull request to the CCL Website, and ...

 ### Week 2: May 3rd, 2021